sbecker11/flock-of-postcards/README.md

     <a href="http://localhost:5500/index.html"><img src="./static_content/graphics/GoLivePort5500.png"/></a>
     <a href="http://localhost:5501/index.html"><img src="./static_content/graphics/GoLivePort5501.png"/></a>

-You should now be up and running with the website's default configuration which shows off MY OWN stellar technology career.
+- You should now be up and running with the website's default configuration which by default shows off MY OWN stellar technology career.

 But wouldn't it be better to configure the app to show off your own illustrious career?

- # How to customize the webapp to show your own illustrious career
+# Customize the webapp to show your own illustrious career

 - Go to the project's local home folder
 `cd <your-local-dev-folder>/flock-of-postcards`